Tug-of-war between idioms' figurative and literal interpretations in LLMs: Localizing idiom's figurative interpretation retrieval

-Next, we investigated which attention heads are specialized for retrieving an idiom's figurative meaning, while suppressing its literal compositional interpretation.
-We knock out attention heads iteratively at the idiom span tokens and measure \(\Delta F(s_a)\), \(\Delta L(s_a)\) to identify the attention heads most impactful for interpretation.
+Next, we investigated which attention heads are specialized for retrieving an idiom's figurative interpretation.
+We knock out attention heads iteratively at the idiom span tokens and measure \(\Delta F(s_a)\), \(\Delta L(s_a)\).
+To operationalize this, we define \emph{idiomatic heads} (\(\mathcal{H}_{\mathrm{idiom}}\)) as heads with a large negative \(\Delta F(s_a)\) and positive \(\Delta L(s_a)\).

-If a head contributes to retrieving figurative meanings from idioms, we expect that knocking it out would cause the model to lose confidence in the figurative meaning of \(s_a\), while boosting its literal interpretation.
-To operationalize this, we define \emph{idiomatic heads} \(\mathcal{H}_{\mathrm{idiom}}\) as heads with a large negative \(\Delta F(s_a)\) and positive \(\Delta L(s_a)\).
-Figure~\ref{fig:attn_heads_heatmap} shows that there is indeed a subset of attention heads that simultaneously exhibits large \(-\Delta F(s_a)\) (Figure~\ref{fig:attn_heads_disamb_fl}) and \(+\Delta L(s_a)\) (Figure~\ref{fig:attn_heads_disamb_lf}).
-To identify which of these heads are consistently important across instances of $s_a$, we performed a nonparametric bootstrap with \(B = 1000\) resamples to identify, estimating 95\% confidence intervals for each head's contribution to the interpretation.
-We then rank all heads by, on the one hand, \(-\Delta F(s_a)\), and, on the other hand, \(+\Delta L(s_a)\), and select the top 20 heads highly ranked on both orders, obtaining our list of 20 idiomatic heads \(\mathcal{H}_{\mathrm{idiom}}\) (selected attention heads listed in Appendix Table~\ref{tab:topk}).
-Further analyses show that these heads process literal contexts differently compared both to random heads, and to heads that instead focus on compositional semantic processing \(\mathcal{H}_{\mathrm{sem}}\) (Appendix~\ref{sec:attn_head_divergence}).
+We identify attention heads whose removal reliably decreases figurative probability ($-\Delta F(s_a)$), while increasing literal probability ($+\Delta L(s_a)$) for the idiom sentences.
+To identify which of these heads are consistently important across instances of $s_a$, we performed a nonparametric bootstrap with \(B = 1000\) resamples for each head's contribution to the interpretation.
+We then rank all heads by, on the one hand, \(-\Delta F(s_a)\), and, on the other hand, \(+\Delta L(s_a)\), and select the top 20 heads highly ranked on both orders (selected attention heads listed in Appendix Table~\ref{tab:topk}).
+Figure~\ref{fig:attn_heads_heatmap} shows that there is a subset of attention heads that simultaneously exhibits large \(-\Delta F(s_a)\) (Figure~\ref{fig:attn_heads_disamb_fl}) and \(+\Delta L(s_a)\) (Figure~\ref{fig:attn_heads_disamb_lf}).